Some visit links earn us a commission.

 Cash-pay patients who want the membership and compounded medication billed as one number, or who want help coordinating insurance for a branded GLP-1.

-Zealthy wins on onboarding experience and runs $2/mo cheaper than Knownwell at the entry tier ($297 vs $299).
-Over a year that's $24 you keep.
+Zealthy wins on onboarding experience on the dimensional scoring.
 The caveat: Patients who want the lowest possible compounded price, or who do not want a recurring membership.
 Note also: Regulatory caution: the FDA issued a warning letter to FitRX, LLC (which operates Zealthy) on September 9, 2025 over false or misleading compounded-semaglutide marketing claims.

 If cost is your main filter

-Zealthy is the cheaper monthly: $297 all-in vs $299 for Knownwell.
-That's $2 a month or $24a year.
+Knownwell is the cheaper monthly: $149 all-in vs $297 for Zealthy.
+That's $148 a month or $1,776a year.
 The 12-month math matters most if you're planning to maintain on GLP-1 long-term.
-If you're running a 3-month trial, the $6 delta is small against the cost of stopping early on the wrong dose.
+If you're running a 3-month trial, the $444 delta is small against the cost of stopping early on the wrong dose.
 Insurance changes the picture: if either program runs prior auth and your plan covers Wegovy or Zepbound, branded with copay can beat both cash-pay totals.

 If lock-in is your main filter